-Items of property, plant and equipment are stated at either historical cost, or the lower of fair value and present value of the future minimum lease payments for assets under finance leases, less accumulated depreciation and accumulated impairment.
+Items of property, plant and equipment are stated at either historical cost, or the lower of fair value and present value of the future minimum lease payments for assets under leases, less accumulated depreciation and accumulated impairment.
 Historical cost includes expenditure that is directly attributable to acquisition of items.
-The carrying amount of replaced parts is derecognized.
+The carrying amount of replaced parts is derecognised.
+Depreciation is calculated using the straight-line method over the shorter of the estimated useful life of the asset and the remaining life of the license associated with the assets, unless the renewal of the license is contractually possible.